Meet Dr. Brenda

 Dr. Brenda is an Associate Professor of Reconciliation Studies at Seattle Pacific University, directing the Reconciliation Studies program.
 She is also the Associate Pastor of Preaching and Reconciliation at Quest Church in Seattle.

 Dr. Brenda is an international trailblazer, leading individuals, communities, and organizations to biblical reconciliation.
-She was featured as one of the 50 most influential women to watch by Christianity Today in 2012.
+She was featured as one of the 50 most influential women to watch by Christianity Today.

 She is the author of Roadmap to Reconciliation 2.0, A Credible Witness: Reflections on Power, Evangelism and Race (2008), and The Heart of Racial Justice: How Soul Change Leads to Social Change (2005), coauthored with Rick Richardson.
 Her newest book Becoming Brave: Finding the Courage to Pursue Racial Justice Now is available August 2020.